-You will find a more unassuming side to Scotland's trails too, of quiet valleys and accessible foothills, making it the perfect walking retreat for all abilities.
+There is also a more unassuming side to Scotland's trails, with quiet valleys and accessible foothills, making it the perfect walking retreat for all abilities and families.

 The Quiraing, Isle of Skye